tleonhardt/practical_cryptography_engineering/README.md

 * CMakeLists.txt
     * CMake file for building the mbedTLS C code projects
 * mbedtls
     * Directory containing the mbedTLS C code
 * sodium
     * Directory containing libsodium examples, headers, and Windows pre-compiled library
     * See the Readme.md in this directory for more info on these examples

 Symmetric Encryption
 --------------------
+These code examples use an [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) block cipher with a 256-bit key in [Galois Counter Mode](https://en.wikipedia.org/wiki/Galois/Counter_Mode) (GCM).
+The C code examples use the mbedTLS library, while the Python examples use the cryptography module.

 * aes_gcm.c
     * Simple self-contained C code example of using AES-256 in Galois Counter Mode (GCM) using hard-coded everything
 * aes_gcm_cryptography.py